pranamya123/tryalma/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
-This project is for Alma Frontend Engineer Take Home Exercise only, if being used otherwise, please contact
+This project is for Alma Frontend Engineer Take Home Exercise only, if being used otherwise, please contact Pranamya Vadlamani